THF Ballplayer Showcase

 Participating athletes will not receive written evaluations.
 At THF, we believe that the most constructive, beneficial use of the Advisory Panel’s time is for them to be on the field directly interacting with the athletes, getting to know them on a personal level, and devoting their full attention to observing the athletes as they compete.
 Time does not allow for them to complete meaningful written evaluations our participants.

-One of the most valuable aspects of the THF Ballplayer Showcase is the Recruitment Seminar where the NCAA Advisory Panel will explain all aspects of the recruitment process, offer insight into the most effective ways to communicate with prospective college coaches and explain the importance of choosing the program that is right for each specific ballplayer.
-The session will end with an open Q&A where athletes and parents are highly encouraged to speak with the coaches and ask them questions.
+One of the most valuable aspects of the THF Ballplayer Showcase are the pre-camp speeches where the NCAA Advisory Coaches will offer insight into the most effective ways to communicate with prospective college coaches and explain the importance of choosing the program that is right for each specific ballplayer.
+This session will end with an open Q&A where athletes and parents are highly encouraged to interact with the coaches and ask them questions.

 There may also be times throughout the showcase when the NCAA Coaches are available to speak to parents informally on the sidelines of the showcase.
 However, we ask parents to refrain from approaching the coaches while they are working with the athletes on the field.